actions-marketplace-validations/mihinduranasinghe_WSO2-APIManager-Cloud-CICD-Beta/README.md

 ## How this works

 In this version of APIMCloud CICD Action, you can automate creating an API project with given API definition and publish it in the development tenant.
 Then it can be tested with a postman collections.
-If all checks passed, API project can be exported from the development tenant to the production tenant.
+If all checks passed, API project will be imported to the targeted tenant.

 ## Pre requesits